Command Line Interface (CLI)

 Commands are similar to a traditional command line interface, and consist of 3 terms:

-Term Type | Example | Description |
+| Term Type | Example | Description |

-Command | hinge/rotate light/color help | The command determines which action is performced by Mother.
+| Command | hinge/rotatelight/colorhelp | The command determines which action is performed by Mother.
 See the Command Cheetsheet for a complete list of commands, or run Mother with the help command. |

-Argument | Hinge 45 "Rotor 1" #main-airlock | Arguments are expected by most commands and contain the details they require to operate.
+| Argument | Hinge45"Rotor 1"#main-airlock | Arguments are expected by most commands and contain the details they require to operate.
 This is usually values like angle, color or a GPS waypoint.
 Use double quotes when your arguments include spaces.
 In most cases, the first argument of command will target a Block, Group, or Tag by its name. |

-Option | --speed=2 --offset=0.1 --force | Options can be used with commands to trigger specific modifications like rotational speed or blink offset.
+| Option | --speed=2--offset=0.1--force | Options can be used with commands to trigger specific modifications like rotational speed or blink offset.
 Sometimes they may be used without a set value. |

 Running a Command